-Coursework > Qualifying Exam > Dissertation Proposal Writing > Proposal Defense/Candidacy Exam > Dissertation Research > First-author Publication > Dissertation Defense > Graduation!
+Coursework→Qualifying Exam→Dissertation Proposal Writing→Proposal Defense/Candidacy Exam→Dissertation Research→First-author Publication→Dissertation Defense→Graduation!

 PROGRAM SEQUENCE Milestone Form and Due Date 1 - Coursework Plan of Study Worksheet Generally, by end of the student's first semester.
 Plan of Study Once the dissertation committee is formed but before the qualifying exam is scheduled.
 Plan of Study Amendment Form When a change is made to the approved, official plan of study.
 Application for Transfer of Graduate Credits As soon as possible during the student's first semester.
 2 - Dissertation Committee Formation Graduate Student Research Advisory Committee Approval As soon as possible, but before the qualifying exam is scheduled.
 Change of Thesis/Dissertation Committee Membership Form When a change is made to the approved dissertation committee.
 Dissertation Committee Evaluation After each dissertation committee meeting but at least once per year (no later than by the end of the summer semester).
 3 - Qualifying Examination Doctoral Qualifying (Preliminary) Examination After all substantive required courses have been taken based on your approved plan of study.
 4 - Dissertation Proposal Writing There is no form to submit relative to the proposal.
 5 - Dissertation Proposal Defense Doctoral Candidacy Examination When the dissertation proposal has been successfully defended (i.e. entry to candidacy).
-6 - Dissertation Research N/A 7 - First-author Publication Publication Requirement Review Form Prior to defending the dissertation.
+6 - Dissertation Research There is no form to submit in relation to the independent research phase 7 - First-author Publication Publication Requirement Review Form Prior to defending the dissertation.
 8 - Dissertation Defense Shuttle Sheet Request Form Once the dissertation committee agrees the student is ready to defend and she or he has met the publication requirement (the Publication Requirement Review Form has been signed by the Director).
 Doctoral Dissertation Defense Announcement Flier Create and post the flier at least one week prior to the date of the scheduled defense.
 Shuttle Sheet When the dissertation has been successfully defended.
 This form is provided by the HSC Office of Research and Graduate Education after the Shuttle Sheet Request Form is processed.
 9 - Electronic Submission of the Dissertation Submit your electronic dissertation using this link: https://etd.lib.wvu.edu/ .
 WVU will notify students of the deadline each graduation cycle.
 10 - Graduation Graduation Application WVU will notify students of the deadline each graduation cycle.